Article 3 of the European Convention on Human Rights: Healthcare and Article 3

 The failure to provide adequate healthcare can amount to a violation of Article 3.

 In McGlinchey v United Kingdom [2003] Judith McGlinchey suffered from heroin withdrawal whilst in prison.
 It was alleged that the medical staff failed to properly monitor Ms McGlinchey, withheld medication and left her to lie in her vomit.
 The failure of the prison staff to provide proper medical treatment to an inmate was held to be a breach of Article 3.
 Similarly, the failure to transfer a prisoner to hospital for treatment and inadequate conditions of prison cells can also amount to a breach of Article 3, as established in Ciorap v Moldova [2010].

+The Grand Chamber reaffirmed these principles in Yasak v.
+Türkiye (2026), finding that the authorities had failed to ensure conditions of detention compatible with respect for the applicant's human dignity in view of his serious medical condition.
+The Court held that the cumulative effects of inadequate medical care and the conditions of detention amounted to degrading treatment in violation of Article 3 of the Convention.

 In D v UK [1997] an HIV positive man, who was a Saint Kitts national, had finished serving time in a UK prison and was awaiting deportation.
 However, he applied to remain in the UK on the grounds that his medical treatment would not be available upon his return.
 The ECtHR held that, given this exceptional circumstance, his deportation would violate Article 3.
 The lack of medical facilities in his home country would constitute inhuman and degrading treatment.

 However, the case of Hristozov v Bulgaria [2012] illustrates that the prevention of access to experimental cancer drugs would not amount to a violation of Article 3.